 To be able to use Hudson, we need the following things to be in place before we get started:

 - Build Script (Ant/Maven etc.)

-Hudson can be easily installed on variety of environments.
+Hudson can be easily installed on the variety of environments.
 Hudson can be installed on both the Linux machine and the windows machine.
-It is also distributed as a package specific to the OS type for different Linux flavors thereby making the installation a few minute’s task.
+It is also distributed as a package specific to the OS type for different Linux flavors thereby making the installation a few minute tasks.
 Hudson can be run as a standalone application or within the Servlet Container.
 In this tutorial, we would explain the Hudson Installation on Windows machine.
 There are two distinct approaches to install Hudson.